ts-mk/flake8-bbs/README.md

-However, adding blank lines before and after compound statements (e.g. `if/else` block) as well as some simple statements (e.g. `return`) might improve code readability which is otherwise hindered despite syntax highlighting that modern code editors provide, as demonstrated in the following example where it might not be immediately apparent that this is not one `if/else` statement but an `if` statement followed by a `for/else` statement:
+However, adding blank lines before and after compound statements (e.g. `if/else` block) as well as some simple statements (e.g. `return`) might improve code readability which is otherwise hindered despite syntax highlighting that modern code editors provide, as demonstrated in the following example:

 ```python
 if 1 == 1: